 The rotator cuff provides stability to the shoulder and allows us to move our arms.
-When there is an injury to this group of muscles, tendons, and ligaments, it could be either a partial tear (the muscle or ligaments have a fissure) or a complete tear (the soft tissue is ripped all the way through).
+Injuries to this group of muscles, tendons, and ligaments can be either a partial tear (the muscle or ligaments have a fissure) or a complete tear (the soft tissue is ripped all the way through).

-Depending on the severity of the injury, the patient may experience a dull ache, or more disruptive symptoms, such as:
+Depending on the severity of the injury, the patient may experience a dull ache, or more disruptive symptoms of a rotator cuff injury, such as:

 - Persistent, nagging shoulder pain while performing daily activities

 - Pain radiates down the arm